Volunteer Code of Conduct and Policies

 • While interactions with those experiencing significant challenges can be frustrating and stressful we must find ways to raise issues and communicate respectfully and calmly with others.

-• Never speak about customers in the negative anywhere in the food bank, this includes describing clients’ actions in the negative.
-(This can look like using phrases like ‘crazy’ or ‘greedy’)
+• Never speak about customers in the negative anywhere in the food bank, this includes describing client’ actions in the negative, (This can look like using phrases like ‘crazy’ or ‘greedy’).

 • Be mindful of your energy levels.
 We work in a small space with many people and if you feel yourself getting frustrated or escalated, please let your floor manager know you need a break and take care of yourself.
-If you have other stressors going on in your life, it can also affect your resiliency levels, and it is good to notice that you may need to switch roles for the day.
+Take care of yourself and notice how you are feeling, can be a good indicator to switch roles for the day.

 • Please respect client’s personal info and dignity while they shop with us.
 We ask that if you recognize someone shopping with us, here or out in the world, that you keep the knowledge of it private.
 Keep all personal information that you may see private.

-As we process donations for the community, we need to be sure we uphold equitable access to our resources.
-We also need to track where our donations go to report our work.
+As we process donations for the community, we need to be sure we uphold equitable access to our resources and donations.
+We also need to track where our donations go to report on our work.

-Volunteers are welcome to shop at the food bank, but must be done within the following rules:
+Volunteers are welcome to shop at the food bank, but must be done with the following rules:

 • Volunteers are allowed to hold a few donated items aside during their shifts.
-These items can be stored on the designated rack in the walk-in cooler (ask staff if you do not see it).
+These items can be stored in crate storage in the walk-in cooler.
 This is the ONLY place these items can be stored (no storage of items in lockers or in hiding spaces).
-Food stored elsewhere will be stocked onto shelves.
+Food stored elsewhere will be stocked onto shelves, and a warning will be given.
+If you brought a rolling cart to carry food home in, you must store these in your locker.

-• To take more than this and do a full shop you MUST do this at the end of your shift.
+• To take more than 3-4 items is considered a full shop and you MUST do this at the end of your shift.

 To do a full shop:

-• Head to the front of the house to log that you have shopped.
-You must log your shop either with the check-in person in the front of the house or on the log shop clipboard near check-in (ask a floor manager if you cannot find it).
-Please shop within the limits that we ask of all customers (family size/household limits on certain items).
+• After your shift, head to the front of the house to log your shop.
+You must log your shop either with the front of house or on the log shop clipboard near check-in (pictured below, ask a floor manager if you cannot find).
+If it is your first time shopping, please fil out a form to be entered into the system, and ask for a guidelines card to help you learn the limits that we ask you shop within.
+Please shop within the limit guidelines that we ask of customers (family size, limits on items).

 Stashing groceries and not following the food bank shopping policy will be corrected on the spot by floor managers, and you will be asked to put donations back.
-Repeated behavior will lead to a meeting with the volunteer manager.
+Repeated behavior will lead to a meeting with the volunteer manager, and will lead to being asked to discontinue volunteering.

 Management of your volunteer schedule and portal: